realA10001986/Dash-Gauges/hardware/README.md

 ![wirepointer](img/redpointer1.jpg)
 ![red_pointer_hole](img/rphole.jpg)

-Regarding the **"Empty" light**: I used a light like this one (12V version), available on aliexpress and ebay:
+Regarding the **"Empty" light**: I used a light like this one (12V version), available on aliexpress and ebay.
+There are also buttons that look identical and can be used instead.

 ![emptylight](img/emptylight.png)

-There are also buttons that look identical and can be used instead:

 ![emptybutton](img/emptybutton.png)

 The LED in those lights/buttons requires 12V.
 The Control Board has two connectors for the Empty LED: